Brett Pitman: Eastleigh (loan)

 On 3 February 2022, Pitman joined National League side Eastleigh on loan until the end of the 2021–22 season.
 Pitman made seventeen appearances for the club, scoring one goal in a 5–3 defeat to Solihull Moors.

-AFC Portchester
+Non-League

 Following his release from Bristol Rovers, Pitman joined Wessex League side AFC Portchester on a one-year deal, signing in a player/coach role.
 In January 2023, Pitman became the first player in the top nine tiers of English football to reach thirty goals, having scored thirty-six in all competitions.

+Ahead of the 2023–24 season, following 50 goals and 12 assists in 47 appearances in all competitions for Porchester, Pitman signed for Shaftesbury.
+On 30 December 2023, Pitman scored seven in an 8–2 win for Shaftesbury against Christchurch.
+The season ended in success for Shaftesbury, Pitman's 61st goal of the season proving decisive in the play-off final as the club were promoted.
+In addition to the team success, Pitman had individual success with his personal tally of fifty-six goals in thirty-eight league games breaking the league record for most goals in a season.

+On 1 July 2024, Pitman returned to the Wessex Premier Division, joining Baffins Milton Rovers.

+In October 2024, Pitman returned to Southern League Division One South side Shaftesbury on a dual-registration basis.
+In November 2024, he returned to AFC Portchester, remaining dual-registered with Shaftesbury.

+On 21 March 2025, Pitman joined Southern League Premier Division South side Dorchester Town.
+In September 2025, he returned to AFC Portchester for a third spell, on a dual-registration basis.

+In October 2025, Pitman returned to the Wessex League Premier Division, joining Downton in a player-coach role.

 International career

+In March 2004, Pitman represented Jersey's under-18 side in their first international in a draw against Northern Ireland U18.

 In November 2016, Pitman spoke of his desire to represent Jersey at international level if they become full UEFA members.
 Their membership had been rejected due to a new rule saying that members should be sovereign nations, brought in after the controversial admittance of Gibraltar in 2013.